zeusta/Docs/extensions/Guide By Functions/Magento 1/Reward Point Plus Ultimate Edition.md

 ![](./image_Reward%20Points%20Plus%20Ultimate%20Edition/image079.png?raw=true)

 You should pay attention to these following fields:

  - **Rule Name and Description**: These two fields will be shown on the **My Reward** page on frontend.
 - **Validate from and Validate to**: These fields are used to configure the effective time of the rule.
 - **Priority**: This field allows you to set up the priority level for every catalog rule.
-If there are many rules, then the one with the highest priority will be applied first
+If there are many rules, then the one with the highest priority will be applied first.
 	- **Conditions** tab:
 This tab allows you to configure the products to which the rule is applicable.
 For example, if you want to apply this rule for cell phones, you can configure the condition as in the image below:
 ![](./image_Reward%20Points%20Plus%20Ultimate%20Edition/image080.png?raw=true)
 If you leave this tab blank, the rule will be applied for all products.
 	- **Actions** tab: